paralin/charlie/DESIGN.md

      the server to make sure it's a valid remote server.
   6. Send a CMsgRequestModuleTable

-# TOR NETWORK INFO
+# SERVER PORTS

-Port 39221
+INTERNAL PORT | TOR PORT